Sputuks3/pap4sg/README.md

 This is the source code for the #PAP4SG Android App.
 Normally, companies would not release the source code so easily.
 However, I was able to obtain it through a process called "Reverse Engineering".

+This article may be a little too technical for Singaporeans to appreciate.
+No worries, you may skip this section and move on to the section Rationale to understand why this project.

 Android (and iPhone) apps frequently use 3rd party software libraries ("software code") to implement awesome functionality for their apps.

 Through the Reverse Engineering, I was able to discover those libraries too.
 I shall list them here.
 Please Google to find out how to obtain those open-source code.